This post may contain affiliate links. For more information, see our Disclosure page.

 When I hit publish on my very first post over a year ago, I had no idea what I was doing.
 I didn’t know that a blogging resources list was a must-have.
 I didn’t realize how much there was to blogging especially if you’d like to monetize at some point.
 There’s content to keep track of, social media, images, mailing lists, analytics, and that’s not even mentioning the actual writing.
 A year ago, I wasn’t really sure where I wanted the blog to go.
 I put almost all my effort into doing projects so I’d have something to write about.

 When I decided this year to spend more time and see what I could do with it, one of the first things I did was see how other bloggers did it.
 I visited a lot of blogs and made notes.
-One thing that kept popping up over and over was their resource lists.
+One thing that kept popping up over and over was their blog resources lists.
 This was a goldmine of information for me.
-Some of the things on my list I found through other bloggers resource pages but most are things I discovered during my own research.
+Some of the things on my list I found through other bloggers resources pages but most are things I discovered during my own research.
 Once I really started looking into it, it dawned on me that I’d be so much farther along today if I’d started using some of these a year ago.
+You need tools for your blog and what’s better than free blog tools?
+Most of the blog resources in this post are free or have a free option.

 And if you don’t have a blog yet, check out my tutorial on setting up a new blog.